dnotes/ocean-library/content/en/bahai/bahai-org-library/selections-from-the-writings-of-the-bab.md

 ---
 # Selections from the Writings of the Báb
 Compiled by the Research Department of the Universal House of Justice and translated by Habib Taherzadeh with the assistance of a Committee at the Bahá’í World Centre

-*   Tablets and Addresses
-*   Excerpts from the Qayyúmu’l-Asmá’
-*   Excerpts from the Persian Bayán
-*   Excerpts from the Dalá’il-i-Sab‘ih
-*   Excerpts from the Kitáb-i-Asmá’
-*   Excerpts from Various Writings
-*   Prayers and Meditations

-*   Key to Passages Translated by Shoghi Effendi

 References to the Qur’án